xv8/lumen/README.md

 30
 ```

-Parameters in Lumen are always optional, and those without a supplied argument have the value `nil`:
+Parameters in Dax are always optional, and those without a supplied argument have the value `nil`:
 ```
 > (let f (fn (a) a)
     (f))